highchair/elizabethkeithline-com/wheel-arts.md

 ## Select Bibliography

-Making The Leap Into Public Art, Elysian McNiff, Art Work Archive, January 2020 ArtWorks, Martina Windels, RI-PBS, May 2012
++ _Making The Leap Into Public Art_, Elysian McNiff, Art Work Archive, January 2020
++ _ArtWorks_, Martina Windels, RI-PBS, May 2012
-Public Art, Maureen Moakley, RI Access, April 2013
++ _Public Art_, Maureen Moakley, RI Access, April 2013
-A Tool Is A Mirror at Mobius, Boston Globe, Cate McQuaid, May 2011 Art That Walks A Fine Line Between Reality And Illusion, The New York Times, Benjamin Genocchio, January 2008 Shadow Show, Art New England, Patricia Rosoff, April/May 2008 Out Of Darkness, The Hartford Courant, Matt Eagan, November 2007 Rhode Island's Public Art Program Threatened, Art New England, Doug Norris, April/May 2010 Window Dressing: A Look Into Providence’s Art Windows, Art New England, Doug Norris, December/January 2010 Shadow Show, Art New England, Patricia Rosoff, April/May 2008 Out Of Darkness, The Hartford Courant, Matt Eagan, November 2007
++ _A Tool Is A Mirror at Mobius_, Boston Globe, Cate McQuaid, May 2011
++ _Art That Walks A Fine Line Between Reality And Illusion_, The New York Times, Benjamin Genocchio, January 2008
++ _Shadow Show, Art New England_, Patricia Rosoff, April/May 2008
++ _Out Of Darkness_, The Hartford Courant, Matt Eagan, November 2007
++ _Rhode Island’s Public Art Program Threatened_, Art New England, Doug Norris, April/May 2010
++ _Window Dressing: A Look Into Providence’s Art Windows_, Art New England, Doug Norris, December/January 2010
++ _Shadow Show_, Art New England, Patricia Rosoff, April/May 2008
++ _Out Of Darkness_, The Hartford Courant, Matt Eagan, November 2007

 ## Education

 **Emerson College, Bachelor of Science in Communications**

 Advisory Committee, Public Art Review
 Advisory Committee, City of Providence Department of Arts, Culture and Tourism
 Memberships: ArTTable, International Sculpture Center, Americans for the Arts, Ecoarts